Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 * keys for updating the chain
 * various parameters for the genesis

 Furthermore, it specifies where to save the output that is used to invoke the node binary.
-Most of these options are of little importance when testing smart contracts and the easiest way to get started is to piggyback on one of the examples in the ``./examples`` folder.
-In the following, you will use the configuration file ``./examples/single-baker-example-p5.toml``.
+Most of these options are of little importance when testing smart contracts and the easiest way to get started is to piggyback off of the example configuration file ``single-baker-example-p5.toml`` found `here<https://raw.githubusercontent.com/Concordium/concordium-misc-tools/9d347761aadd432cbb6211a7d7ba38cdc07f1d11/genesis-creator/examples/single-baker-example-p5.toml>`.
 Inspecting the configuration reveals that it specifies an initial protocol version of 5, to output credentials for 1 baker account, 1 foundation account and 100 regular accounts.
 It specifies the system time at generation for the genesis time and finally specifies 5 seconds as the average time per block.

 Inspection of the tables at the ``accounts`` keys in the configuration you see that the baker account has an initial balance of 3.5 * 10^15 microCCD and stake of 3.0 * 10^15 microCCD, the foundation account has an initial balance of 10^16 microCCD and that the regular accounts each have an initial balance of 2.0 * 10^12.
 You can change the initial balances and stake if desired.
 The number of credentials produced for each type of account can adjusted by setting the values of the ``repeat`` keys to your choosing.